Women Veterans Health Care

-Your heart health is determined by many different factors such as diet, exercise, family history and individual risk factors such as high blood pressure, high cholesterol, diabetes, and smoking.
-All women Veterans need to be thinking about their heart health.
+All women Veterans need to think about their heart health.
 Work with your VA primary care provider to understand your risks for heart disease and what you can do to protect your heart.

 What services does VA provide for heart health?

 VA offers a variety of services to promote your heart health, including diagnosing and treating heart disease as well as life-long risk reduction.
 Your VA primary care provider will assess your risks and help you get started on a heart health plan.
 The best way to prevent heart disease is through lifestyle changes such as:

 - Maintaining a healthy, balanced diet